mrsilver76/retrobat-runner/README.md

 The default setting is 1000ms, which is 1 second.

-### rumbleConfirm
+### confirmRumble

-If you want the controller to rumble when you complete the combo, then set this to `1`.
-You will need a controller that supports rumble.
-It's worth noting that only the controller that executes the last button press of the combo will rumble.
+If you want all the connected controllers to rumble when you complete the combo, then set this to `1`.
+This will only work on controllers that have a rumble motor in them.

 The default setting is `1` which means rumble is on.